lorefnon/lorefnon.github.com/_posts/2015-09-22-going-full-stack-functional-with-node.md

 for i in $(ls); do mv $i $(echo $i | sed 's/.js/.ls/'); done
 ```

+A simple migration to create our users table will look something like this:

 `db/migrations/20150921193358_create_users.ls`

 {% highlight livescript linenos %}